arpitbbhayani/articles/blogs/super-long-integers.md

 ...
 ```

-The code snippet above is taken from `x_sub` function and you could see how it actually iterates over the digits and performs subtraction and computes and propagates burrow.
+The code snippet above is taken from `x_sub` function and you could see how it iterates over the digits and performs subtraction and computes and propagates burrow.
 Very similar to addition indeed.

 ## Multiplication